srinivas9618/Ecommerce-website/README.md

-**Ecommerce website**
+**Ecommerce website:**
-A responsive static website enabling users to browse through product content & images
+It is a responsive static website enabling users to browse through product content & images